ArcaneMage/javalaboratories-java-extensions/README.md

 other but collectively they have meaning.
 They are particularly useful for methods in that they enable them to return multiple values as a single tuple object, as well as passing several values to a method in a single argument(s).
 The tuple has many abilities including `join`, `truncate`, `transform`, `toMap` and much more.
-Another particularly useful feature of the tuples is that are immutable, making them thread-safe.
-Moreover, they all implement the `Iterable`, `Serializable`, and `Comparable` interfaces, and so they are sortable and their contents can be traversed easily.
+Another particularly useful feature of tuples is that they are immutable, making them thread-safe.
+Moreover, they all implement the `Iterable`, `Serializable`, and `Comparable` interfaces, allowing their contents can be traversed easily, sortable in collections and persistable.
 Here are some examples of usage:
 ```
          // Creating tuple with a depth of 2
          Tuple2<String,Integer> person = Tuple.of("James",12);